 Every member of the family should know your home’s escape plan, pets included.
 You’ve likely talked to your spouse and other family members about what to do in the event of an emergency, but have you also factored your pets into the equation as well?
 The United States Fire Administration estimates that 500,000 pets are affected annually by fires.
 Before your smoke detector system alerts you of a fire, here’s what you should know about including your pet into your fire safety plan.

-Include Your Pets in the Plan
+Include Your Pets in Your Escape Plan

 Pet-Alert Window Cling